ArnavScript/Operating-System/README.md

 ## 🧾 Learning Goals

-- Build strong core OS concepts for interviews, OAs, and GATE.
+- Build strong core OS concepts for interviews and OAs .
 - Regularly revise from structured notes.
 - Solve 100+ good conceptual OS questions from GFG and other sources.